cakebaker/lessnoise/Readme.md

 ## Purpose

-LessNoise is a [Greasemonkey](http://www.greasespot.net/) script to improve some parts of Twitter's web UI.
-It does:
+LessNoise is a [Greasemonkey](http://www.greasespot.net/) application to filter Twitter's timeline.
+It also improves some parts of Twitter's web UI, it does:

 * hide the "Who to follow" box
 * hide the trends box